 These Python libraries bring additional data analytics capabilities to the analysis of SD models:

 PyMC: a library for performing Markov chain Monte Carlo analysis

 Scikit-learn: a library for performing machine learning in Python

 Additionally, the System Dynamics Translator utility developed by Robert Ward is useful for translating models from other system dynamics formats into the XMILE standard, to be read by PySD.

-These modules can be installed using pip with syntax similar to the above.
+These modules can be installed using pip with a syntax similar to the above.

-The PySD Cookbook contains a recipe on Installation_and_Setup that can help you get set up with both python and PySD.
+The PySD Cookbook contains recipes that can help you get set up with PySD.